eye3/nkit4py/README.md

 # Change log

+- 2.4.1 (2016-05-16):
+  - Now we can use XML attribute values to generate Object keys

 - 2.3.6 (2016-04-03):
     - Python version >= 3.3 support

 - 2.3:
   - New 'priority' option for nkit4py.var2xml()
 	- New 'unicode' option for nkit4py.var2xml()
   - New class AnyXml2VarBuilder for converting XML without mapping
 	- AnyXml2VarBuilder.root_name() method
 	- Support of compatible python structures - any kind of sequencies and dics
 	- Support of ordered dicts